 If you want to be more environmentally friendly and use an untreated option, Cedar or Larch are perfect.
 Larch is abundant in the UK and mainly used for pallets.
 This means it’s naturally durable and planks that are at least 5cm thick should last you at least a decade, even untreated.
 You can also use recycled plastic if it fits with your garden design.

 4) Build it!

 To build the bed, be sure to overlap the planks and use long decking screws.
-If you have measured out the bed on grass, it might be a good idea to build it on a layer of plastic sheeting or Damp Proof Course/Membrane to stop weeds coming up throughout the growing year.
+If you have measured out the bed on grass, it might be a good idea to build it on a layer of plastic sheeting or damp-proof course or membrane to stop weeds popping up through the growing year.

 7 Labour of love